OnlineExaminationPortal/SRM-EXAM-PORTAL/README.md

 # SRM_EXAM_PORTAL

 "OnlineExamPortal
-This is an open source webApplication to conduct Online Examinations.
+This is an open source Web Application to conduct Online ExaminationS by using frontend : HTML,CSS,JavaScript backend : PHP,MYSQL.

 Steps to setup this webapplication in you workplace.

 Installation Steps: